Rockman-Blue/KC7-x-SANS-New2Cyber-2025-CTF/README.md

 # CTF Structure
 * This KC7 CTF is comprised of two scenarios, an easier one (Section 1) and a harder one (Section 2).
 * Section 1 mostly provided me with the queries to use, sometimes I had to slightly modify them.
+This section covers threat hunting to uncover an external adversary.
 * Section 2 is harder, where I had to write the KQL queries using the knowledge gained from the provided queries in Section 1.
+This section covers threat hunting to uncover an internal adversary.
 * My write-up will show the question, answer, KQL queries used, and supporting screenshots.

 # KQL Quick Overview